NadeemAnvaritafti/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-- Difference between .forEach and .map is that, although they  both iterate through all the data, .map returns a new array and doesn't manipulate the original.

 2. What is the difference between a function and a method?

+-- Functions are stand-alone processes which contain code that takes an input and produces an output, whereas methods are functions within an object (basically a property of an object containing a function).

 3. What is closure?

+-- A closure is the combination of a function and the lexical scope within which that function was declared.
+So from within an inner function, a closure gives you access to the outer function's scope and the variables therein.

 4. Describe the four rules of the 'this' keyword.

+-- Window/Global Binding: within the global scope, 'this' will be in reference to the window Object -- Implicit Binding: when a function is invoked, 'this' will be in reference to whatever Object is left of the dot.
+-- New Binding: for when a constructor function is used, 'this' will be in reference to the Object that is created by the constructor function.
+-- Explicit Binding: when we invoke the call or apply method, 'this' will be explicity defined.

 5. Why do we need super() in an extended class?

+-- super() is needed to call functions from a parent Object.
+The extended class indicates from where we will be calling the functions.

 ## Project Set up